Where Social Work

 Overview

 The University of Pittsburgh’s School of Social Work prepares its students to become leaders who transform social work practice, policy, research and education in a community-engaged and inclusive environment.
-Whether you’re interested in becoming a licensed clinician, community/system leader, entrepreneur, policymaker or researcher, our program will equip you with the skills to solve the key issues impacting individuals and families locally, nationally and beyond.
+Our Part-Time Online MSW program will equip you with the skills to promote individual, family and community well-being and succeed as a licensed practitioner.

-Our 60-credit MSW program offers two learning formats.
-Each includes a generalist curriculum—designed to provide students with an understanding of the profession’s values, ethical standards, history, philosophy and theories—and a specialization curriculum to build proficiency in a specific practice area.
+Our 60-credit Part-Time Online MSW program includes a generalist curriculum—designed to provide students with an understanding of the profession’s values, ethical standards, history, philosophy and theories—and a specialization curriculum designed to build advanced direct practice skills.

 - Specialize in Direct Practice with Individuals, Families and Groups